scott-lynn/scott-lynn/README.md

 ## About Me
 MPhys Theoretical Physics student at the University of York.

-I specialise in computational physics and scientific computing, in particular developing models of physical phenomena in modern Fortran.
+I specialise in computational physics and scientific computing.
-Highly experienced in the use of finite difference/finite element methods for solving ODE/PDE systems.
+Highly experienced in the use of finite difference/finite element methods for solving ODE/PDE systems modelled in Fortran.

 ```yaml
 name: Scott Lynn